ChristopherFu01/BiodesignDeliveries/README.md

 |   ├── Deliveries Hour of Day.png       # Deliveries sorted by hour of the day
 |   ├── Descriptive Statistics.png       # Descriptive Statistics of the variables of interest for OB/GYN Deliveries
 |   ├── Weekly Bed Usage Line Plot.png   # Line plot of the weekly bed usage separated by year (2022-2024)
-|   └──  Weekly OB Capacity.png          # Line plot of the weekly bed capacity, with tick marks denoting the week of the year
+|   ├── Weekly OB Capacity.png           # Line plot of the weekly bed capacity, with tick marks denoting the week of the year
+|   └── LSTM.png                         # Line plots of Weekly Capacity, the orange line being the LSTM predicted trend and the blue being actual trends
 |
 ├── code/                                # Folder containing all code related files
 |   ├── Delivery.pdf                     # PDF of Python code focused on EDA and model building in the delivery ward